CLIP-DINOiser: Teaching CLIP a few DINO tricks for open-vocabulary semantic segmentation

-Most related to us is a line of works that investigate how to directly densify CLIP features~\cite{zhou2022maskclip,wysoczanska2023clipdiy,jatavallabhula2023conceptfusion,abdelreheem2023satr,kerr2023lerf} in order to obtain per patch features.
-Such densification can be performed by aggregating features from multiple views~\cite{abdelreheem2023satr, kerr2023lerf} or from sliding windows~\cite{wysoczanska2023clipdiy,jatavallabhula2023conceptfusion}, however at the extra-cost of multiple forward passes.
+Most related to us is a line of works that investigate how to directly densify CLIP features~\cite{zhou2022maskclip,wysoczanska2023clipdiy,jatavallabhula2023conceptfusion,abdelreheem2023satr,kerr2023lerf} to obtain per-patch CLIP features.
+Such densification can be performed by aggregating features from multiple views~\cite{abdelreheem2023satr, kerr2023lerf} or from sliding windows~\cite{wysoczanska2023clipdiy,jatavallabhula2023conceptfusion} at the extra-cost of multiple forward passes.
 MaskCLIP~\cite{zhou2022maskclip} drops the global pooling layer of CLIP and matches the projected features directly to text via a $1\times1$ convolution layer.
 By doing so they achieve dense predictions, however noisy.

-With a concept-driven perspective, some methods~\cite{shin2022reco,shin2023namedmask, karazija2023diffusion} build codebooks of visual prototypes per concept, including negative prototypes~\cite{karazija2023diffusion}, and then perform co-segmentation.
-This gets good results, however at the cost of building expensive \emph{class-specific prototypes} therefore diverging from open-vocabulary scenarios.
+With a concept-driven perspective, some methods~\cite{shin2022reco,shin2023namedmask, karazija2023diffusion} build codebooks of visual prototypes per concept, including negative prototypes~\cite{karazija2023diffusion}, and then perform co-segmentation~\cite{shin2022reco}.
+While such an approach yields good results, it is however at the cost of building expensive \emph{class-specific prototypes}, therefore diverging from open-vocabulary scenarios.
 Instead, we aim to remain \emph{open} to avoid retraining a model or building new expensive prototypes whenever a new concept is considered.
-To this effect, we devise a dense feature extraction method of CLIP that preserves the open-vocabulary quality.
+To that end, we devise a dense CLIP-feature extraction method that preserves the open-vocabulary quality.